 Shoot in manual mode, and in RAW

 Once you start researching about photography, you’ll start reading this more and more.
 Manual mode is a must- you will have so much more control over picture quality.
-And straight up, the flash will ruin your pictures, and you really have to understand manual mode to shoot with natural light.
+And straight up, until you learn some advanced photography skills, the flash will ruin your pictures, and you really have to understand manual mode to shoot with natural light.
 And RAW sounds a little scary because when you shoot in RAW, it does take up a lot more room on your camera card and on your computer.
 But it is worth it.
 Once I finally made the switch (as simple as changing a setting on my camera), my ability to edit pictures on my camera changed drastically.
 Pictures come out cleaner and clearer.
 Aniko says this in her book, but I was too scared to do it at first.
 But follow her advice- shoot in manual mode, and in RAW!

 If that all sounds scary, Aniko breaks it down step by step (even uses charts) in her book.
 And it does get easier with practice!